What Are Adaptogenic Herbs | Teelixir

 To be considered a true adaptogen, a plant, fungi, or mineral must possess certain beneficial functions:

-- Buffer and minimize the adverse physiological effects of chronic stress.
+- Buffer and minimise the adverse physiological effects of chronic stress.
 They trigger a nonspecific response to stress and work through the HPA axis to help the body cope with stress and avoid being trapped in a chronic state of the fight-or-flight response.

 - Restore and normalize multiple bodily systems.
 They can have stimulating and warming effects, as well as calming, cooling, and nourishing effects.